 Teeth Whitening In Franklin TN: Learn Which Whitening Products Are Best For You!

-Everyone appreciates a bright, white smile — and today, there are a dizzying array of teeth whitening products and procedures on the market, ranging from over-the-counter products in your local drugstore to more sophisticated clinical procedures available only from dentists.
+Everyone appreciates a bright, white smile — and today, there are a dizzying array of teeth whitening products and procedures on the market, ranging from over-the-counter products in your local drugstore or online to more sophisticated clinical procedures available only from dentists.

 So how can you tell which whitening procedures would be effective for you?
 Whiteners (which bleach discolored teeth) may not correct all types of discoloration.
 For example, yellowish-hued teeth will probably bleach well, brownish-colored teeth may bleach less well, and grayish-hued teeth may not bleach well at all.
 Likewise, bleaching may not enhance your smile if you have had bonding or tooth-colored fillings placed in your front teeth.
 The whitener will not effect the color of these materials, and they will stand out in your newly whitened smile.
 In these cases, you may want to investigate other options, like porcelain veneers or dental bonding.